kurzelakamil/config-server/README.md

 * port 8888
 * responsible for serving configuration for other microservices
-* encrypting some of sensitive environment variables
+* encrypting sensitive environment variables
+* is secured by basic Spring Security so there is no possibility to get any resources without credentials